 What is an EA?

 I have often been asked about the meaning of the initials/credentials after my name.
 Enrolled agents (EAs) are America’s Tax Experts.
-“Enrolled” means to be licensed to practice by the federal government, and “agent” means authorized to appear in the place of the taxpayer at the IRS.
+“Enrolled” means to be licensed to practice by the federal government, and “agent” means authorized to appear in the place of the taxpayer before the IRS.
 Only enrolled agents, attorneys, and CPAs have unlimited rights to represent taxpayers before the IRS.
 The enrolled agent profession dates back to 1884 when, after questionable claims had been presented for Civil War losses, Congress acted to regulate persons who represented citizens in their dealings with the U.S. Treasury Department.
 Enrolled Agents are the only federally licensed tax practitioners who specialize in taxation and also have unlimited rights to represent taxpayers before the IRS.

 The primary way to become licensed as an EA is by passing a comprehensive examination which covers all aspects of the tax code.
 All candidates are subjected to a rigorous background check conducted by the IRS.
 In addition to the stringent testing and application process, the IRS requires enrolled agents to complete 72 hours of continuing education, reported every three years, to maintain their enrolled agent status.
 Because of the expertise necessary to become an enrolled agent and the requirements to maintain the license, there are less than 50,000 practicing enrolled agents.